 After taking in the panoramic view of the falls from the lookout, you can opt to get a closer look at the falls or other parts of the Girrungun National Park, via its bushwalking trails.

 From the Wallaman Falls lookout, the Djyinda walk descends the gorge’s eastern escarpment via a number of switchbacks.
-It is a steep trail dropping more than 220 meters in height over the 1.5-kilometer walk.
+It is a steep trail dropping more than 220 meters in height over the 1.5-kilometre walk.